A woman holding a wad of money

 Life’s little—and sometimes big—shiny objects can interfere with what we know we should do — like saving for emergencies before they actually happen.
 That’s what a rainy-day fund is for; it counteracts those miserable moments when life veers off track, giving you an ‘out.’

-You can start growing your emergency fund a few buckaroos at a time if you must.
+You can start growing your emergency fund a few bucks at a time if you must.
 Seriously!
 Of course, the more cash you can stash, the faster your fund will grow.
 But if you’re living on a minimum, the first goal is to begin with what you can do now.
 Then, keep moving forward one step at a time.

 So, set aside a small but consistent portion of your income from every paycheck to begin your savings habit.
 Hint: It takes close to three months to form a lasting habit, so be on your guard during the first 90 days while you work your budget and pay yourself first.